-New research by Thatcham this month (March 2019) revealed a number of new cars which don't offer adequate protection against keyless theft.
+New research by Thatcham in March 2019 revealed a number of new cars which don't offer adequate protection against keyless theft.

 They tested 11 vehicles, six of which were given a 'poor' rating as their keyless entry/start system have no security measures to prevent hi-tech theft.

 Richard Billyeald, chief technical officer at Thatcham Research, said: “We’ve seen too many examples of cars being stolen in seconds from driveways.
 Now, any vehicle that is assessed against the new Thatcham Research Security Rating, and has a vulnerable keyless entry/start system, will automatically not achieve the best rating.

 “Security has come a long way since vehicle crime peaked in the early 1990s.
 But the layers of security added over the years count for nothing when they can be circumvented instantly by criminals using digital devices.

 "The shame is that most of the cars rated ‘Poor’ would have achieved at least a ‘Good’ rating had their keyless entry/start systems not been susceptible to the Relay Attack.”

 This has long been a necessary precaution in order to avoid car theft, but it's important to make sure that your key is as far from the front door as possible so its signal can't be picked up.

 As hacking devices get more sophisticated, they may be able to pick up signals from further away.